Wiznet/RP2040-HAT-AWS-C/examples/aws_iot_mqtt/README.md

 4. Reset your board.

-5. If the connect AWS IoT through MQTT example works normally on Raspberry Pi Pico or W5100S-EVB-Pico, you can see the network information of Raspberry Pi Pico or W5100S-EVB-Pico, connecting to the AWS IoT and publishing the message.
+5. If the Connect AWS IoT through MQTT example works normally on Raspberry Pi Pico or W5100S-EVB-Pico, you can see the network information of Raspberry Pi Pico or W5100S-EVB-Pico, connecting to the AWS IoT and publishing the message.

 ![][link-see_network_information_of_raspberry_pi_pico_connecting_to_aws_iot_and_publishing_message]